 Read this comprehensive student review of the 2013 expedition – Adventure Medic website.
 Read also this write up about the course in The Kasbah du Toubkal’s online magazine page 6.
 Check out these great instructor photo albums of the 2016 trip – ALBUM 1 & ALBUM 2.
 Read Dr Ricardo Garbriel’s blog Into The Clouds about his 2017 WMT Morocco experience.

 Doctors of all grades, nurses, medical students and OHPs are invited to attend.
-Laypeople with a strong wilderness first aid background and interest in mountain medicine and adventure travel are welcome to attend but should contact WMT before booking.
 No prior climbing or expedition experience is required but you must be fit and capable of trekking for five days.
 The 4167m Mt.
-Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously boasted a 100% summit success record and regained this achievement in 2015!).
+Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously (and since) can boast a 100% summit success record.
 It is a worthy objective.
 Whether you are flirting with the idea of accompanying a team up a mountain (Kilimanjaro perhaps?), bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.
-Once you arrive, all costs are covered in the fee.

 2018 Teaching Team

-Our teaching has working in Morocco many times.
-This is the 2017 team – most of whom are already booked for 2018.
-High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2018 expedition with Nigel Williams IML/MIC (training manager at Glenmore Lodge).
-EM Consultant and well travelled mountain medic Dr Duncan Gray will join us again.
-The well travelled Dr Charlotte Verney completes the 2017 teaching team.
+Our teaching has worked in Morocco many times.
+High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2018 expedition with Nigel Williams IML/MIC (formerly training manager at Glenmore Lodge).
+EM Consultant/GP and well travelled mountain medic Dr Duncan Gray and Dr Charlotte Verney will join us again.
+See under DOWNLOADS for more information.

 Expedition Structure & Content